thinkful-ei-rabbit/steven-henderson-bookmarks-app/README.md

     - A title
     - A URL link
     - A description
+    - A Rating
 - View a list of created Bookmarks in both a Condensed and an Expanded view
+- Set a Bookmark Filter to only see the Bookmarks you want to see
 - Expand and condense a bookmark's information
 - Edit bookmark descriptions
 - Use a Scaling Star Button System to set a Bookmark Filter
+- Receive Feedback for unsubmitable Bookmarks

 Stories in Progress:
-- Create Bookmarks with Ratings
 - Remove unwanted Bookmarks
-- Receive Feedback for unsubmitable Bookmarks
-- Use a Dropdown Menu to set a Bookmark Filter
-- Edit both Bookmark Ratings and their Descriptions
+- Ability to edit Bookmark Titles, Urls, and Descriptions

 TECHNICAL FEATURES
 Current Technical Features:
 - Modules to organize the code
 - Logically grouped Functions
+- Complete lack of direct DOM manipulation with event handlers
+- Utilization of jQuery for DOM manipulation

 Features in Progress:
-- A 'fetch' command for AJAX calls and jQuery for DOM manipulation
+- A 'fetch' command for AJAX calls
-- Complete lack of direct DOM manipulation with event handlers
 - Responsive and mobile-first design
 - Strict adherence to a11ly practices

-?
-Global Variables ?